MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/manage-language-and-region.md

 Mark assets with an accurate representation of the content.

 -   Windows does complex matching, including across regional variants (such as en-US to en-GB), so applications are free to mark assets with an accurate representation of the content and let Windows match appropriately for each user.
--   The Windows Store displays what's in the manifest to users looking at the application.
+-   The Microsoft Store displays what's in the manifest to users looking at the application.
 -   Be aware that some tools and other components such as machine translators may find specific language tags, such as regional dialect info, helpful in understanding the data.
 -   Be sure to mark assets with full details, especially when multiple variants are available.
 For example, mark en-GB and en-US if both are specific to that region.
 -   For languages that have a single standard dialect, there is no need to add region.
 General tagging is reasonable in some situations, such as marking assets with ja instead of ja-JP.